Skip to main content

 • Cross-purchase.
 Each owner agrees to buy the other's interest.
 Each owner usually owns life insurance on the others to fund the buyout.
 Best for two-owner businesses; gets unwieldy at three or more owners.

 • Entity redemption.
 The company itself buys back the departing owner's interest.
 The company owns the funding insurance.
-Easier to administer with multiple owners, but has tax wrinkles around basis step-up and AMT for C-corps.
+Easier to administer with multiple owners, but watch the loss of inside basis step-up for the surviving owners and the accumulated-earnings-tax exposure for C-corps that hold cash specifically to fund a future redemption.

 • Hybrid (wait-and-see).
 The company has the first option to buy back; if it declines, the remaining owners step in.
 The most flexible structure for evolving multi-owner companies.